myeomans/politeness/cran-comments.md

 ## Version Update (0.2.6)

 Sadly, the labels we updated in the previous version disrupted some functionality (which we discovered from a collaborator soon after the previous push).
-We've gone in and fixed the issue
+We've gone in and fixed the issue, and we apologize for the error.

 ## Version Update (0.2.5)